DCC-EX/dcc-ex.github.io/docs/ex-installer/installing.rst

 .. figure:: /_static/images/ex-installer/ex_cs_configure_screen.png
    :alt: EX-Installer - EX-CommandStation - Configure Display Driver
-   :scale: 70%
+   :scale: 60%
+   :align: center

-   Configure Display Driver
+   EX-Installer - Configure Display Driver

 If you have installed and optional oLED or LED display, enable the ``I have a display`` option, which will present you with a drop down list to select the type of display you have.